Demographics of Brazil: Southeast

 Southeast Brazil is home to the oldest Portuguese village in the Americas, São Vicente, São Paulo, established in 1532.
 The region, since the beginning of its colonization, is a melting pot of Africans, Natives, and Europeans.
 The Indigenous peoples of the region were enslaved by the Portuguese.

 The race mixing between the indigenous females and their European masters produced the Bandeirante, the colonial inhabitant of São Paulo, who formed expeditions that crossed the interior of Brazil and greatly increased the Portuguese colonial territory.
 The main language spoken by these people of mixed Indian/Portuguese heritage was Língua geral, a language that mixed Tupi and Portuguese words.

 In the late 17th century the Bandeirantes found gold in the area that nowadays is Minas Gerais.
 A gold rush took place in Brazil and thousands of Portuguese colonists arrived during this period.
 The confrontation between the Bandeirantes and the Portuguese for obtaining possession of the mines led to the Emboabas' War.

 The Portuguese won the war.
 The Amerindian culture declined, giving space to a stronger Portuguese cultural domination.
 In order to control the wealth, the Portuguese Crown moved the capital of Brazil from Salvador, Bahia to Rio de Janeiro.
 Thousands of African slaves were brought to work in the gold mines.

 They were landed in Rio de Janeiro and sent to other regions.
 By the late 18th century, Rio de Janeiro was an "African city": most of its inhabitants were slaves.
 No other place in the world had as many slaves since the end of the Roman Empire.
-In 1808 the Portuguese Royal Family, fleeing from Napoleon, took charge in Rio de Janeiro.
-Some 15,000 Portuguese nobles moved to Brazil.
-The region changed a lot, becoming more European.
+In 1808 the Portuguese royal family, fleeing from Napoleon, took charge in Rio de Janeiro.
+Some 23,000 Portuguese nobles moved to Brazil.
+The change in region was significant, becoming more European.

 After independence and principally after 1850, Southeast Brazil was "inundated" by European immigrants, who were attracted by the government to replace the African slaves in the coffee plantations.
 Most immigrants landed in the Port of Santos and have been forwarded to the coffee farms within São Paulo.

 The vast majority of the immigrants came from Italy.
 Brazil attracted nearly 5 million immigrants between 1870 and 1953.
 The large number of Italians are visible in many parts of Southeast Brazil.
 Their descendants are nowadays predominant in many areas.
 For example, Northeast São Paulo is 45% Italian.

 The arrival of immigrants from several parts of Europe, the Middle-East and Asia produced an ethnically diverse population.
 The city of Bastos, in São Paulo, is 11.4% Japanese.
 The city of São Paulo is home to the largest Japanese population outside Japan itself.